kylemarkleyepa/e-manifest/docs/src/Services/Manifest/validation.md

 ## Transporter Information Validation

-1. If `submissionType` is `FullElectronic` or `Hybrid`, then the Transporter is valid if the Transporter is registered in RCRAInfo and the Transporter has at least one User with the e-Manifest Certifier Role and this user has a Received ESA.
+1. If `submissionType` is `FullElectronic` or `Hybrid`, then the Transporter is valid its EPA Site ID is registered in RCRAInfo and has at least one user with e-Manifest Preparer permission.

    - 1.1.
-If the Transporter site ID is not provided, the service generates schema validation error.
+If the Transporter site ID is not provided, the service generates a schema validation error.
    - 1.2.
-If the Transporter site ID has an invalid format, the service generates schema validation error.
-   - 1.3.
 If the Transporter site ID is not registered, the service generates the following error:
      ```json
      {
        "message": "For FullElectronic submission type registered Transporter Site Id must be provided",